PRANESH-MANICKAM/Wedding-card-website-Pranesh/README.md

 # Profolio-Full-Website-Pranesh

-This page is only viweable in desktop mode,not prefer for mobile version.
+This page is resposive for mobile and desktop.
 Here are the some examples of the website.